-The Add Layers button lets you add new layers to the Timeline view.
+The Add Layers to the Timeline view.
 When you click the Add Layers button, a menu appears displaying the layer types available.
 You can add several different types of layers:

-- Camera
+- PQ Camera

+- C Deformation

 - Make Drawing

 - Generator

-- 🙀 Group
+- Froup

 - Transformation

 - Sound